lroliphant/CV/README.md

 - Built regular features and home page content for the weekly publication of The Journal on MRPORTER.com
 - Collaborated with marketing, creative, editorial and technical teams within the business to drive development and production of engaging web features for The Journal
 - Created and updated content on mobile and desktop for MRPORTER.com within a custom-built CMS
-- Worked closely with Project Managers and the editorial and design teams to ensure work was delivered to specification and within the agreed deadlines
+- Advised on design decisions and best technical approaches for ad hoc projects and worked closely with Project Managers and the editorial and design teams to ensure work was delivered to specification and within the agreed deadlines
-- Advised on design decisions and best technical approaches for ad hoc projects

 **Law Business Research** (October 2011 to May 2012) *Web Content Junior*

 - Responsible for formatting and uploading web content
-- Helped to test new features and solve technical issues across the sites
+- Helped to test new features, solve technical issues across the sites and respond to internal support requests
-- Utilised basic SQL queries to access and manipulate databases, in order to solve support requests, such
-as: the renewal of subscriptions; updating sites, adding users and updating the bookshop
+- Utilised basic SQL queries to manipulate databases, such as the renewal of subscriptions, adding users and updating the bookshop
-- Worked closely with the events and marketing teams to complete a range of tasks, such as: designing web banners and product images; developing and testing HTML emails; creating and managing groups for email campaigns
+- Worked closely with the events and marketing teams to complete a range of tasks, including designing web banners and managing groups for email campaigns

-**Lulu Guinness** (May 2010 to October 2011)
+**Lulu Guinness** (May 2010 to October 2011) *Part-time Web Development Assistant*
-*Web Development Assistant*

-- Part-time role at Lulu Guinness while I was at London University of Arts, I was offered a part-time web assistant role after working as an intern during the summer of 2010
-- Developed web pages within the CMS, such as: the affiliate program page; seasonal competition pages and newsletter sign-up forms for each local site
+- Developed web pages within the CMS, including the affiliate program page, seasonal competition pages and newsletter sign-up forms for local sites
-- Hand-coded new HTML e-mail templates
+- Hand-coded new HTML e-mail templates and co-ordinated email marketing campaigns
-- Co-ordinated, tested and implemented e-mail marketing campaigns.
-- Built flash animations for the homepage and for seasonal promotions.
+- Built flash animations for the homepage and for seasonal promotions
-- Retouched and re-sized product images for new collections
+- Retouched and re-sized product images for new season collections